Basket weaving

-Basket weaving (also basketry or basket making) is the process of weaving or sewing pliable materials into three-dimensional artifacts, such as baskets, mats, mesh bags or even furniture.
+Basket weaving (also basketry or basket making) is the process of weaving or sewing pliable materials into objects, such as baskets, mats, mesh bags or even furniture.
 Craftspeople and artists specialized in making baskets may be known as basket makers and basket weavers.
 Basket weaving is also a rural craft.

 Basketry is made from a variety of fibrous or pliable materials—anything that will bend and form a shape.
-Examples include pine, straw, willow, oak, wisteria, forsythia, vines, stems, animal hair, hide, grasses, thread, and fine wooden splints.
+Examples include pine, straw, willow (esp. osier), oak, wisteria, forsythia, vines, stems, fur, hide, grasses, thread, and fine wooden splints.
 There are many applications for basketry, from simple mats to hot air balloon gondolas.

 Many Indigenous peoples are renowned for their basket-weaving techniques.

 History

-While basket weaving is one of the widest spread crafts in the history of any human civilization, it is hard to say just how old the craft is, because natural materials like wood, grass, and animal remains decay naturally and constantly.
-So without proper preservation, much of the history of basket making has been lost and is simply speculated upon.
+While basket weaving is one of the most widespread crafts in the history of any human civilization, it is hard to say just how old the craft is, because natural materials like wood, grass, and animal remains decay naturally and constantly.
+Techniques used in basket weaving have been indistinguishable from rope-making and evidenced throughout the world since the beginning of recorded hominin presence in South Africa with the repeat discovery of perforated batons.
+Due to the degradation of natural materials over the millennia, any attempts at preservation for the majority of basket weaving methods have not allowed modern analysis of actual specimen, such as the use of water-proofing or hardening with additional materials like clay or bitumen.
+Instead, assumptions of ancient basket weaving methods rely on the study (and assumed usage) of ancient tools combined with observations of modern and protomodern basket weaving in civilizations that still rely on sustainable methods culturally passed down since those ancient times.